Page Contributor(s): Patrick YOU, France.

 Ride 16.3 kilometers gaining 1,405 meters at 8.6% average grade.

-Climb summary by PJAMM’s John Johnson.
+Climb summary by PJAMM Cycling’s John Johnson.

-First 7.5 km of Pla d’Adet overlap Col de Portet
+First 7.5 km of Pla d’Adet overlap Col de Portet.

 On the climb to Pla d’Adet Poulidor attacked and won the stage.

-Ride through Soulan at km 5.2
+Ride through Soulan at km 5.2.

-Bagnères-de-Luchon - Start of TdF Stage 17
+Bagnères-de-Luchon - Start of TdF Stage 17.

 The Col was again included in TdF 2021, Stage 17 on July 14.
 That stage was won by 2020 and 2021 Tour Champion Tadej Pogačar.
 Pogačar was of the opinion going into the 2021 tour that Stage 17 with its finish at Col de Portet would be the most difficult stage of the entire race.
-On July 14 Pogačar dictated the pace up the climb and sprinted to the stage win, maintaining his 5 minute lead which he held to the end of the tour for victory.
+On July 14 Pogačar dictated the pace up the climb and sprinted to the stage win, maintaining his five minute lead, which he held to the end of the tour for victory.

 TdF sign in Espiaube at km 7.5